wangxiaoyunanne/docs/source/hive_vn.html.md

 The Gunrock VN implementation was tested against the [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/vertex_nomination_Enron/blob/master/snap_vertex_nomination.py) to verify correctness.
 We also implemented a CPU reference implementation inside of the Gunrock VN app, with results that match the HIVE reference implementation.
 Also, for ease of exposition, we implemented a [pure Python version of the app](https://github.com/gunrock/pygunrock/blob/master/apps/vn.py) that lets people new to Gunrock see the relevant logic without all of the complexity of C++/CUDA data structures, memory management, etc.

+This version of VN is a deterministic algorithm, so all correct solutions have the same accuracy/quality.

 ## Performance and Analysis

 Performance is measured by the runtime of the app, given:
  - an input graph
- - a set of seed nodes
+ - a set of seed nodes (or size/number of random seed sets)

 ### Other implementations